The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: INLA for Latent Gaussian Models (LGMs)

 \subsection{LGMs}

 The popularity of INLA stems from the fact that it allows for fast approximate inference for LGMs, which are a large class of models that include a lot of classically important models \citep{rue2005}.
-LGMs can be written as a three-stage hierarchical model in which observations $\ve{y}$ can be assumed to be conditionally independent given a latent Gaussian random field $\ve{x}$ and hyperparameters $\ve{\theta_1}$,
+LGMs can be written as a three-stage hierarchical model in which observations $\ve{y}$ can be assumed to be conditionally independent given a latent Gaussian random field $\ve{x}$ and hyperparameters {\azul $\ve{\theta}_1$,} \begin{linenomath}{\azul } \end{linenomath} The versatility of the model class relates to the specification of the latent Gaussian field \begin{linenomath}{\azul } \end{linenomath} which includes all the latent (non-observable) components of interest, such as fixed effects and random terms, describing the underlying process of the data.
+The hyperparameters {\azul $\ve{\theta}=(\ve{\theta}_1, \ve{\theta}_2)$} control the latent Gaussian field and/or the likelihood for the data.